Paci25/zenithpulsetraders/README.md

-# zenithpulsetraders This my first project I am currently working on
+# zenithpulsetraders This my first project I am currently working on about Forex Trading
- # about trading